Your employer should use a fair and objective way of selecting you for redundancy.

 Your employer may offer you a different role if one is available.

-If your employer uses ‘last in, first out’, make sure it’s not discrimination, eg if it means only young people are made redundant.
+If your employer uses ‘last in, first out’, make sure it’s not discrimination, for example if it means only young people are made redundant.

 Reapplying for your own job